Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Introduction

 Utilizing the data in such ways is reasonable regarding the purpose of installing the traffic counter.
 Nonetheless, the raw data may have much potential to bring additional insights to transport engineering.
-For example, if we model the probability distribution of \chris{vehicles} passing, we are able to interpolate missing values, which may be caused by the failure of counters.
-To predict the traffic volume at unobserved locations may also be possible.
+For example, if we model the probability distribution of \kotar{time of} \chris{vehicles} passing, we can interpolate missing values, which may be caused by the failure of counters. \kotar{Predicting} the traffic volume \kotar{in the whole road section including} unobserved locations may also be possible \kotar{by combining our model with interpolation methods}.
 Additionally, it is useful for the verification and validation of microscopic traffic simulations that deal \chris{with} each vehicle as an agent.
 To the best of \chris{the} authors' knowledge, no study except one written in Korean \citep{na11} estimates the probability distribution of traffic volume.

 In this study, considering such potential applications, we estimate the \chris{complex} distribution of the variation of traffic volume within an average weekday.
-Traffic volume is generally determined by the dynamic system of the interaction between the supply side (road performance above) and the demand side (how many drivers wish to use the road).
-Due to this complexity, the distribution of traffic volume in a day is not expected to be unimodal nor symmetric. \kotann{Generally, the timestamp of each vehicle's passing does not follow \chris{a} Poisson process because of some bottlenecks such as traffic congestion and traffic \chris{lights} \citep{dag97}.} Actually, it is empirically bimodal and asymmetric in weekdays (explained in detail in Section \ref{data}). \kota{In addition, if we consider an average weekday, time is periodic and represented as points on \chris{a} circle.
+Traffic volume is generally determined by the dynamic system of the interaction between the supply side (\kotar{i.e., how many vehicles the road can accommodate}) and the demand side (i.e., how many drivers wish to use the road).
+Due to this complexity, the distribution of traffic volume in a day is not expected to be unimodal or symmetric. \kotann{Generally, the timestamp of each vehicle's passing does not follow \chris{a} Poisson process because of some bottlenecks such as traffic congestion and traffic \chris{lights} \citep{dag97}.} Actually, it is empirically bimodal and asymmetric on weekdays (explained in detail in Section \ref{data}). \kota{In addition, if we consider an average weekday, time is periodic and represented as points on \chris{a} circle.
 Thus, the time axis is circular in that 0 a.m. and 12 p.m. represent the same time.} This suggests \chris{that} we had better employ directional statistics.

 Our study is the first attempt to use the raw data of \chris{a} traffic counter and employ \chris{a} mixture of \katot{the circular distributions of \citet{kat15}} to represent the distribution of traffic volume in an average weekday.
 Also, we contribute \chris{a} method of parameter estimation for \chris{mixtures} of Kato--Jones \chris{distributions} as there is no established method thus far. \katorr{The use of mixtures of \katot{the distributions of \citet{kat15}} has been briefly discussed for an analysis of another traffic \chris{dataset} in the conference proceedings of \citet{nag19}.
 However, despite its simplicity, it is not \chris{the case} that their inferential algorithm for the mixtures guarantees the consistency or any other optimal property of the proposed estimator.}